-The Banking Group's liquidity management framework also encompasses structural balance sheet metrics such as the RBNZ core funding ratio.
-These metrics are designed to limit the amount of wholesale funding required to be rolled over within a 1 year timeframe and so interact with the liquidity scenarios to maintain the Banking Group's liquidity position.
+ANZ New Zealand's liquidity management framework also encompasses structural balance sheet metrics such as the RBNZ core funding ratio.
+These metrics are designed to limit the amount of wholesale funding required to be rolled over within a 1 year timeframe and so interact with the liquidity scenarios to maintain ANZ New Zealand's liquidity position.